Component Options / Vocabulary

 .frame-grid

 The robust CSS Grid layout class that handles most interior spacing.
-Can be modified with variants like .frame-grid--dense or .frame-grid--2up for semantic breakpoints.
+Use variants like .frame-grid--dense or .frame-grid--2up for structural intent, and use data-spw-density="dense|soft|roomy" on the grid itself when the cards need a clearer spacing contract across compact, narrow, and tablet widths.

 hero image wrapping